Modern History: Excellent!

 During the 1850’s and later in the 1860’s the house and grounds received extensive renovations, according to an account in the Westport Advisor of October 16, 1867.
 Morris Bradley, owner of the house in 1865, enlarged and converted the simple house to the popular mid-19th century Victorian Italianate villa style.
 It is characterized by the flat roof cupola, decorative brackets, “eyebrow” windows and gracious front veranda.
 The Bradley family, Morris and his wife Mary (Fanton), their two children Julia and Abram, moved to the Village of Westport from Weston, where he had been a blacksmith.
 The Bradley name was prominent in Weston as it was his father and brother who built the Edgetool Factory on Bradley Street, now Lyons Plains Road.
 By 1870, Morris had accumulated $90,000 worth of real estate, including three stores in the village.
 He listed himself as “Gentleman” in the census records.
 In the early 1870’s, Julia Bradley married Charles Wheeler of Stratford.
 He and his brother-in-law, Abram, ran the Bradley and Wheeler Grocery in s building which still stands in town.

 Funny thing, Weston has some hardcore town ordinances that disallow any sort of business development in town.
-To this day, that grocery store is the only business in Weston.
+To this day, that grocery store is pretty much the only business in Weston.
 In fact, this is a contributing reason as to why there is no Weston History museum because the town would view that as a business, believe it or not.
 So it’s nice of Westport to pick up a few crumbs here and there.

 Both Morris and his son died in 1886, and the widowed Mary willed the family homestead to her daughter and son-in-law Julia and Charles Wheeler.
 Julia died in 1933, leaving the home to her two sons, William and Lewis.
 Dr. Lewis Wheeler had his office in the house and continued to occupy the house until his death in 1958.
 Dr. Wheeler willed the estate to its last individual owner, Charlotte Darby, his housekeeper.
 In accordance with her wishes, the landmark is known as Wheeler House in memory of Dr. Lewis H. Wheeler and his family, who had lived and worked in it for almost a century.